 You can see the open blue waters, a few islands, and one of the many towers that are spread across the coast of southern Italy.
 These towers were used to alert people against pirates invading.
 At the final part of the path sits Saint Peters Church, which was built in 1700.
 The church belonged to an abbey, which hosted 30 Benedictine Monks, who eventually abandoned it due to threats of piracy.

 After the Church, there is a small path leading to the cove.
 Crapolla is a small, ancient fishermen village that was used to trade, stock food, and collect water many years ago.
 The cove is still used today by fishermen to repair their boats.
 It then opens up to a small, peaceful, pebble beach, abundant with sea glass.
 It’s a great place to relax and enjoy some sun before making the trek back up.

 The hike back up is even more breathtaking (but that’s mostly because you are literally losing your breath).
 Believe me, the trip back up is not easy, but it is so worth it.
-From nature, the history, and beauty, Crapolla Cove is a must see if you’re in Massa Lubrense.
+From nature, history, and beauty, Crapolla Cove is a must-see if you’re in Massa Lubrense.

 What a hidden gem!
 This is absolutely breathtaking!!!!
 Great read.